 Since the opening of Kaira Konko and the formation of Kaira Konko Scout Active Support it has gone from strength to strength but Scouting is still the centre of day to day life.

 Over the past twelve years a bantaba has been built which provides a kitchen, store and office and a large covered area for Scout meetings and dining; a separate building of two en-suite bedrooms with veranda; and the original building has been completely refurbished and upgraded with en-suite rooms.

 The aim of Scouting at Kaira Konko is to try to offer opportunities for training and, where possible, employment to the Scouts of Soma.
 Any profit that is made from guests is reinvested in Kaira Konko to improve facilities and Scouting equipment.

 Donations from the UK support the Scouts' education, provides rice for the poorest families and emergency funds for house repairs, medical fees and emergency community projects such as well repairs.

-That is the short version of course, but ask the Fellowship members and they will tell you stories of fundraising, campaigning, events, expeditions, friendships, goodwill and determination that have made Kaira Konko what it is today.
+That is the short version of course, but ask the KKSAS members and they will tell you stories of fundraising, campaigning, events, expeditions, friendships, goodwill and determination that have made Kaira Konko what it is today.

 photos of the building